grdw/grdw/_posts/2022-09-27-how-to-share-a-file-between-devices.md

 # From any device to laptop
 scp user@device:file.jpg .
 ```

+There's also the meriad of remote file systems, like NFS, SSHFS, etc. We might even consider FTP here at some point, but that all is going to be out of scope in this post.

 ### In an ideal world ...
 ...
 I would've been able to open op my phone, tap on a file from the file explorer, hit share and a device would be visible to which I can share said file.
 Again, opening up the "Files" app from an Android phone means opening up "Google Files", and naturally they want you to use Google Drive, which breaks rule number 1.
 Also, if we start out from my Ubuntu laptop there's no share button, and no Google Drive.